Scripts editor

 Ctrl + F2 - find and replace a specific symbol (function name, variable).

-Ctrl + G - jump to line.
+Ctrl + G - go to line.

-Ctrl + Shift + Alt + Arrow Up/Down - clone the cursor up/down.
+Ctrl + Shift + Alt + Up/Down Arrow - clone the cursor up/down.

 F1 - list of all available shortcuts and editor options.